-Through the Housing Authority of the County of Riverside (HACR), the City can offer its residents affordable housing through the County's Public Housing programs.
+To address affordable housing, the City typically allocates funds to a home rehabilitation program.
+Through the Housing Authority of the County of Riverside (HACR), the City offers its residents affordable housing through the County's Public Housing programs.
 HACR administers and manages approximately 1,100 Section 8 properties and 66 Public Housing units in Moreno Valley.
 For the purposes of consistency, the City defines affordable housing consistent with those defined in the HOME regulations as noted in 2 CFR 92.525 for rental housing and 2CFR 92.254 for homeownership.